I have a question for you: What makes a painter renowned?

-Raphael was well renowned for his attractiveness, opulent lifestyle, and relationships.
+Yes, it’s true!
+Raphael was well known for his attractiveness, opulent lifestyle, and relationships.

-At a young age, he started captivating customers, always getting paid and receiving commissions for his artwork.
+At a young age, he captivated customers and always got paid or received commissions for his artwork.

-When it comes to well-known Renaissance painters, Raphael is among the greatest experts on the holy trinity, along with Michelangelo and Leonardo da Vinci.
+When it comes to well-known Renaissance painters, Raphael was among the greatest experts on the holy trinity, along with Michelangelo and Leonardo da Vinci.

 Even though he didn’t live his entire life, he nevertheless had a lot of triumphs during his active years.

-- Collected a honor as the most fruitful artists of his time.
+- Collected an honor as the most fruitful artists of his time.